eyob721/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

     -   a function that prints numbers from 0 to 9, followed by a new line.
 -   4-print_most_numbers.c
     -   a function that prints numbers from 0 to 9, except for 2 and 4, followed by a new line.
+-   5-more_numbers.c
+    -   a function that prints numbers from 0 to 14, followed by a newline, x10 times.

 ## Optional